enimatek-nl/tangu/README.md

 Tangu uses simple animation (css `@keyframe`) to switch between `Tcontrollers`.
 This is still a ~wip~ but a more extended api will be provided.

 This will make the integration of css-frameworks more seamless since you do not need to embed the navigation system they often offer to get the benefit of the animations.

+### Getting Started

+#### Intro
+Check the `demo` folder for a simple demo demo todos application touching almost all topics that are currently possible.

+Basically you create your html and make use of the `Tdirective`s that are available which are at the moment

 #### An HTML example `test.html`